Dōjō.

 The approach.

-That's the model here.
 Not a course you consume.
 A practice you inhabit.

 You don’t just learn techniques.
 You develop taste.

 Small groups.
 High signal.
-Real prompts, real work, real critique.

 Presence over templates.
-Craft over noise.

 • Bring Dōjō to your team.

-Keynote, workshop, sprint, or intensive.
+Keynote, workshop, or sprint.

 Let's talk.